 All students who receive their diplomas from Edison High School receive career/vocational awareness and college guidance through our Transitions Specialist and attend a unique senior seminar throughout their final year of high school at Edison.

-Edison's Transition Specialist is Martha Callahan, a full-time staff member whose sole job it is to help each Edison student discover and travel their chosen path after high school, whether it is into a four- or two-year institution of higher learning, technical training or employment.
-She meets with each student, helping them to:
+Edison ensures all students have support as they develop their transition plans for life after high school.
+Students work closely with faculty members to discover and travel their chosen path after high school, whether it is into a four- or two-year institution of higher learning, technical training or employment.
+Students meet with our transitions faculty, helping them to:

 - Identify potential college matches